 Abbeycare can also often arrange therapeutic help follow-up sessions, where appropriate, at additional cost – ring direct on 01603 513 091 for the options available.

-Why get an alcohol Addiction Treatment from Abbeycare?
+Why get home alcohol addiction treatment from Abbeycare?

 Abbeycare is the UK’s leading residential alcohol treatment and detox centre.

-We recognise that many people are often unable to commit to residential rehab but still require treatment and would prefer this at home.
+We recognize that many people are often unable to commit to residential rehab but still require treatment and would prefer this at home.

 Abbeycare have been successfully delivering alcohol home detoxification via trusted third party nurse specialists, for 10 years.